2 min read

 First of all, there are VERY distinct differences between autism spectrum disorder and a child who has a speech delay.

 Any professional who diagnoses your child, will know the difference and won’t just give a diagnosis to give a diagnosis.
-Secondly, if you are concerned about a speech delay, you should be taking your child to see a speech-language pathologist (SLP).
+Secondly, if you are concerned about a speech delay or autism spectrum disorder, you should be taking your child to see a speech-language pathologist (SLP).

 SLPs cannot diagnose autism; that is done by a developmental pediatrician.
 Learn more about how autism is diagnosed!

 SLPs can, however, tell you that they are seeing signs of someone who is on the spectrum.